rossellafemia/ITS-ICT_BigData/assignments/02-COVID_pandemic_insight_with_MapReduce/README.md

 # COVID pandemic insight with MapReduce

-Given the dataset [dpc-covid19-ita-regioni.csv](../../datasets/dpc-covid19-ita-regioni.csv), containing data about the new Coronavirus infections in Italy split by regions from February 2020, code your MapReduce job to find out the number of new infections for each day ( **select sum(nuovi_positivi) group by data**).
+Given the file [dpc-covid19-ita-regioni.csv](../../datasets/dpc-covid19-ita-regioni.csv), containing data about the new Coronavirus infections in Italy split by regions from February 2020, code your MapReduce job to find out the sum of new infections per day ( **select sum(nuovi_positivi) group by data**).

 Take this simple output as a reference: